ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Saturday Evening Post (1839-1885)_](https://iiif.archivelab.org/iiif/sim_saturday-evening-post_1874-11-14_54_16?page=4)

 #### 1874-11-14 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

-fraud and | in life as ours ave now,
 But the fifth | away asa vapor, whfle nature wore the
 aarno
 Creator commanded ler to be.